 A city tour gives us a run-down of St Pete’s key areas.
 We will drive along the famed Nevsky Prospekt, the museum and university districts and a stop will be made at the Church on Spilled Blood (viewed from outside from the Nevsky prospect side for photo opportunities), The Bronze Horseman and Peter and Paul Fortress.
 Peter and Paul Fortress was built on the orders of Peter the Great.
 At one time a gruesome prison, within the compound is SS Peter and Paul Cathedral - housing the tombs of the Romanov monarchs.

-Later, we enjoy a guided visit at the incredible Hermitage in the Winter Palace - which houses one of the biggest and best art collections on earth.
+Later, we enjoy a guided tour of the incredible Hermitage in the Winter Palace - which houses one of the biggest and best art collections on earth.
 The rest of the day is free for you to relax or further explore.
 Most of the city sights are dotted along and just off the main thoroughfare - Nevsky Prospekt.